Table of Contents

 Have A Fun Charity Dog Show And Fun Day

-This takes a bit of organisation, but this way of fundraising for charity can be loads of fun – especially if the weather is favorable.
+This takes a bit of organisation, but this way of fundraising for charity can be loads of fun – especially if the weather is favourable.

 All breeds and cross breeds should be invited to take part in your fun dog show, with no discrimination.
 You should make sure you include a good number of fun categories for people to enter.